codazoda/joeldare-blog/content/post/create-a-react-app.md

 Each of these packages has a fairly long learning curve and each of them have their own list of dependencies.
 I'm going to ignore npm and yarn for now, since I assumed you already had them.
 Babel and Webpack, however, install a LOT of stuff.

-If you look into your `node_modules` directory you'll see that you have installed 393 different packages.
+If you look into your `node_modules` directory you'll see that you have installed about 393 different packages.
+Here's a list of the number of packages that each of them installs.

+- babel (112)
+- webpack (285)
+- react (18)

 Lucky for you these are only necessary for development and not for deployment.
 You'll be deploying just the `www` directory.
 That directory contains only the following 2 files.

     - package.js
     - index.html

 You'll notice, however, that your package.js file is something like 722K.
 Whoa!
 A `Hello World` react app is three quarters of a meg of JS code.
 Imagine sending that to a bunch of mobile devices with crappy connections.
 Sure it'll be gzipped, but still, this is large.

+The package.js is not minified yet.
+You'll probably want to change that in your webpack settings.

+You might also be able to bring in react in a more efficient way.
+At least then, users who have already visited a react based might will have cashed it.

 There are smaller alternatives, such as preact, and I may explore those in the future.